 Even as the workforce slowly recovers from the post-pandemic blues, massive layoffs are stressing an already stretched workforce.
 The sudden and massive layoffs have once again thrust many employees into a state of financial insecurity and uncertainty, further exacerbating the challenges they face.

 An X-Leap Research report says nine out of 10 people are reporting early signs of mental health issues.
 In addition, according to Deloitte’s 2022 survey titled, “Mental health and well-being in the workplace,” 80% of the Indian workforce has reported mental health issues in the previous year.
-Research shows that person’s stress level is five out of ten when employed, but can rise to eight or higher when healthy coping mechanisms are compromised.
+Research shows that a person’s stress level is five out of ten when employed, but can rise to eight or higher when healthy coping mechanisms are compromised.

 Consequently, mental health awareness is one of the latest trends in workplaces after the pandemic revealed its significance.
 Yesterday, Lissun, an Indian mental health platform conducted a mental health awareness camp for students in Kota, Rajasthan to address the escalating mental health concerns among students of engineering and medical preparation.